Why Use External Storage

 Internal vs External Storage

-Although we talk about these two types of storage as opposing approaches they are truly complimentary.
-There will always be a need for both even if one is heavily favoured over the other - below are a few example scenarios to illustrate how they function together but not always equally.
+Although we talk about these two types of storage as opposing approaches, they are truly complementary.
+There will always be a need for both, even if one is heavily favoured over the other - below are a few example scenarios to illustrate how they function together, but not always equally.

 For the Home